cyan92128505/pokecrystal/README.md

 ## Post game

-- 28 legendary Pokemon, 14 of which are Uber, including Mewtwo which has been redesigned to be equivalent to RBY Mewtwo mechanically and Arceus which is mechanically extremely overpowered.
+- 28 legendary Pokémon, 14 of which are Uber, including Mewtwo which has been redesigned to be equivalent to RBY Mewtwo mechanically and Arceus which is mechanically extremely overpowered.
 - Several huge new maps with over 50 optional bosses.
 - Significantly game changing rewards for completion
     - Mark of God which can be toggled on and off
         - it gives the player a gold sprite.
-        - makes all player Pokemon appear shiny regardless of stats.
+        - makes all player Pokémon appear shiny regardless of stats.
         - gives player infinite money.
         - makes player immune to all aggressive overworld entities.
     - Hand of God which can be toggled on and off and lets the player instantly make new teams or cosplay as any player they want.
         - players party is replaced with a copy of the enemies party.
-        - this persists after battle, the player can deposit the Pokemon in their box if they want.
+        - this persists after battle, the player can deposit the Pokémon in their box if they want.
         - Gives the player the option to restore their original team from the last save when turned off.

 <img src="/screenshots/ceruleancave.png" width="150" height="150" />    <img src="/screenshots/museum.png" width="150" height="150" />    <img src="/screenshots/deoxys.png" width="150" height="150" />